henze-research-group/MODRLC/examples/python/README.md

 # MODRLC Example Python Controllers

 This folder contains controller examples for the ACTB test cases.
-Currently, the following examples are available:
+At this time, two scenarios are available:
-- one rule-based controller for the Spawn small office building.
-It is located in the ``RBC-spawnrefsmalloffice`` folder
-- one model predictive controller for the Spawn small office building.
-It is located in the ``MPC-spawnrefsmalloffice`` folder
-- one reinforcement learning controller for the Spawn small office building.
-It is located in the ``RLC-spawnrefsmalloffice`` folder
+- a demand-response event with two example controllers: a MPC and a RBC.
+They are available in the `Demand-response` folder.
+- a simple scenario with three example controllers: a RLC, a MPC and a RBC.
+They are available in the `Single-zone` folder/

+This folder also contains a usage example for the metamodeling framework, found in the `metamodeling` folder.

+Finally, the `BuildingPortfolio` folder shows how to setup the ACTB for simulating several buildings at the same time, for developing multi-building scenarios.

-Please refer to the documentation available in each folder for details on the controllers and their usage.
+Please refer to the documentation available in each folder for more details.

 ## (TODO: cleanup)Installing Dependencies
 This project uses poetry to manage dependencies since Alfalfa-client is setup to use Poetry.